There are a ton of features in Chrome you likely don’t know about, all the newest stuff is in the Chrome channel Canary.

-Problems to expect when using Chrome Canary
+Problems When Using Chrome Canary

 Canary breaks completely about once a month, and usually takes a day or so to fix.
 That can be frustrating if you’re relying on it.
-While other Chrome builds continue to be available, the very newest selection of DevTools and the newest of flags and APIs won’t be available yet, even on Chrome Dev channel.

-As well as its customary once-monthly crash, common problems with Canary include:
+Other common problems with Canary include:

 - Problems with Flash

 - Pages such as the Settings page failing to load

 - Major applications like Docs simply not working

 - Bugs with video and graphics rendering

 - Total failure to load sites, extensions, or settings

 If you’re not technologically knowledgeable and capable, Canary isn’t for you.
 There’s little benefit to be had from using a slightly more advanced version of Chrome if you don’t need most of those advanced features anyway.
 The instability is too high a price to pay.